Home

 All about Hawaiite and Quartzite Properties

 Know all about Hawaiite and Quartzite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Hawaiite belongs to Igneous Rocks while Quartzite belongs to Metamorphic Rocks.Texture of Hawaiite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Quartzite is Foliated, Granular.
 Hawaiite appears Dull and Soft and Quartzite appears Lustrous.
-The luster of Hawaiite is not available while that of Quartzite is vitreous.
+The luster of Hawaiite is while that of Quartzite is vitreous.
 Hawaiite is available in black, brown, light to dark grey colors whereas Quartzite is available in black, blue, brown, green, light grey, purple, white, yellow colors.
 The commercial uses of Hawaiite are creating artwork, sea defence and that of Quartzite are an oil and gas reservoir, as armour rock for sea walls, cemetery markers, commemorative tablets, in aquifers, laboratory bench tops, petroleum reservoirs, soil conditioner, source of magnesia (mgo), tombstones, used in aquariums.

 Compare Igneous Rocks